elastic/ecs-dotnet/src/Essential.LoggerProvider.Elasticsearch/ReadMe.md

     })
 ```

+Configuration can, of course, also be done in code, e.g. to add the environment as a tag.

 ## Output - Elastic Common Schema (ECS)

 Log messages sent to Elasticsearch follow the [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html).